 The third stage completes its firing at an altitude of around 150 kilometers, releasing its payload usually slightly less than 10 minutes into the flight.
 The total burn time of the third stage lasts around four minutes.

-Four braking solid motors installed on its lower section fire backwards to push the stage away from the payload.
-The stage then falls into the Pacific Ocean.
+Four 15D4-00 solid motors installed on its lower section of the stage fire backwards at T+582.2 seconds in flight (on the Proton-M variant) to push the stage away from the payload.
+The the spent stage then falls into the Pacific Ocean.

 In the course of its operational history, the third stage was lightened, thanks to the replacement of the metal skeleton of its aft section with a carbon-based panels.